-If you have the budget and you're sure cross country skiing is going to be your new passion, buy more expensive poles.
+If you can afford it and you're sure cross country skiing is going to be your new passion, buy more expensive poles.
 Treat them well.
-They are a little more fragile and it's heartbreaking to snap a beloved pole.
+They are a little fragile and it's heartbreaking to snap a beloved pole.

 Ski Poles for Roller Skiing